Making a Procedural Grid Shader in Unity

 This procedural grid shader should work at any scale and with any mesh, static or skeletal.
 It uses very few texture samplers, and will prove to be a flexible and efficient tool to help you with your level blockouts.

-If you’d like to make the shader even more performant, you might consider using an unlit shader graph as your base instead.
+If you’d like to make the shader even more performant you might consider using an unlit shader graph as your base instead.
 This will significantly reduce its complexity.

 Thanks for reading, I hope you’ve found this tutorial useful.
 I’m keen to create more like this in the near future, so if you have any requests, comments, or questions please reach out.
-Until next time!

 Frequently Asked Questions